ansible/lightbulb/facilitator/README.md

 **Run Time**: 1 Hour

-**Prerequsites**: Ansible Essentials Workshop or Ansible Essentials Hands-On Workshop
+**Prerequisites**: Ansible Essentials Workshop or Ansible Essentials Hands-On Workshop

 This module is designed to provide some valuable instruction on using Ansible Tower with a limited amount of time and/or resources.
 It is also ideal for addressing large audiences where the overhead of provisioning and supporting the use of individual labs required to execute hands-on workshops is not feasible.
 This module is also ideal for remote instruction like webinars.